nxext/nx-extensions/packages/sveltekit/README.md

 ```

 Generate the route `posts` in the `routes/api` folder.
-The route will have a server file `s` with endpoint for the HTTP methods GET `get` and POST `post`
+The route will have a server API file `a` with endpoint for the HTTP methods GET `get` and POST `post` and a server loader file `s`

 ```
-nx route posts -t api --server --methods get,post
+nx route posts -t api -a -s --methods get,post
 ```

 ## Run your project